sympal/sympal-docs/reference/en/01-Introduction.markdown

 multiple levels of sympal.
 Because of this, the same content can be rendered using multiple different templates.

-**Layouts**
+**Themes**

-The same goes for layouts as templates.
-You can customize what layout to use at multiple levels.
-For example you can set a global layout, site layout, content type layout, or even customize the layout for an individual content record.
-This is the idea of theming.
+The same goes for themes.
+You can customize what theme to use at multiple levels.
+For example you can set a global theme, site theme, content type theme, or even customize the theme for an individual content record.